UMM-CSci-4453/Lab-11b/README.md

 How do we find parents of individuals?

-Find individual in generation 27 that has total error 11.
+Find the one individual in generation 27 that has total error 11.

 Find the parents of that individual.

+Find the grandparents (use `[:ParentOf*2]` to say you want to go back two steps)

+Find all ancestors back up to 5 generations (use `[:ParentOf*0..5]`)

+Lots of duplicates – use `return distinct p` to tidy that up.

+Make table of `p.generation` and `count(p)` going back 5 generations.
+Note that this doesn't double at each generation like you might expect.
+Some of that is mutation (single parent) and some is self-cross (same individual is both parents).